In this section

 In 2011, Dr. Martinez joined the laboratory of Dr. Anjana Rao and Dr. Patrick Hogan.
 As a Jane Coffin Childs Memorial Fund fellow, Dr. Martinez investigated the role of the Nuclear Factor of Activated T cell (NFAT) family of transcription factors in both CD4 and CD8 T cell responses to viral infection, as well as the role of NFAT in the generation of hyporesponsive states in T cells upon deficiency in binding to its partner AP-1 transcription factor.
 Dr. Martinez showed that NFAT transcription factors can drive the generation of follicular helper T cells upon acute viral infection, and also demonstrated an important role of NFAT1 in the generation of exhaustion-associated genes.

-The overall goal of the laboratory is to understand how NFAT family members achieve binding site selectivity in cis-acting regulatory DNA in vivo to mediate their specific and overlapping transcriptional programs during the activation and differentiation of T lymphocytes.
-The molecular basis for how transcriptional specificity within members of the same family is achieved is unclear and a central question throughout mammalian biology.
+The overall goal of the laboratory is to understand the transcriptional and epigenetic changes occurring during the activation and differentiation of T lymphocytes.
 The following research projects are ongoing in the laboratory:

-Martinez GJ*, Hu JK, Pereira RM, Crampton JS, Togher S, Bild N, Crotty S, and Rao A. Cutting Edge: NFAT transcription factors promote the generation of follicular helper T cells in response to acute viral infection.
+Martinez GJ#, Hu JK, Pereira RM, Crampton JS, Togher S, Bild N, Crotty S, and Rao A. Cutting Edge: NFAT transcription factors promote the generation of follicular helper T cells in response to acute viral infection.
 J. Immunol.
 2016.
-In press. # corresponding author.
+Mar 1;196(5):2015-9. # corresponding author.